 Basically, an ignition coil is a small transformer.
 As with any transformer, it has a primary winding and a secondary winding.
 It receives battery voltage on the primary winding and when the current is disrupted the magnetic field collapses causing a huge voltage output on the secondary winding.

 Modern ignition coils have output voltages in excess of 45,000 volts.
 This is often necessary to ignite the ultra-lean mixture of fuel injection systems.

 Most COP electrical connectors consist of three wires: one for ground, one for battery voltage and one for ECU activating signal.
 It’s not uncommon that all three wires connect directly with the ECU because many designs incorporate current and/or ground monitoring for each coil.

-Depending on the type of ignition coil installed on your vehicle, you may need one or more of the following tools:
+In this section I’ll outline how to tell if the ignition coil is bad.
+Depending on your vehicle, you may need one or more of the following tools:

 - OBD2 Code Reader